 Early Years Foundation Stage

-In the Reception and Nursery Years your child works within the Early Years Foundation Stage (EYFS) Framework towards achieving the Early Learning Goals.
-Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development.
+In the Reception and Nursery Years, children work within the new EYFS Development Matters 2020 towards achieving the Early Learning Goals.
+Children develop key skills, acquire new knowledge and demonstrate their understanding through 7 areas of learning and development.